 Open innovation can lead to an enormous number of new ideas from surprising places.
 But while many ideas are a good problem to have, it’s still one that needs to be addressed.
 Before launching any open innovation program, have an infrastructure in place for who on your team will filter out the ideas suited to your needs.
 This will ensure nobody is overwhelmed and offer good points of contact for those curious.

 Also, be sure those doing the sorting know they can ask for help and have important stakeholders represented in this process.
 Especially if a challenge catches on, it’ll save time on all sides of the equation.

 An idea can arrive in the most unusual of ways.

 One of the downsides of open innovation is that sometimes a brilliant idea is so good that someone has not only already had it, but they’ve also patented it.
-Sometimes this is a blessing in disguise; what can seem like an expensive proposition is instead a product developed for another purpose that you can simply use to address your challenge.
+Sometimes this is a blessing in disguise.
+What can seem like an expensive proposition is instead a product developed.
+For another purpose that you can simply use to address your challenge.
 WD-40, for example, was originally designed to protect missile housings from rust.
-However, it turned out to have a host of uses around the home as lubricant and protectant, and it was turned into a consumer product.
+However, it turned out to have a host of uses around the home as a lubricant and protectant.
+And it was turned into a consumer product.

 Open innovation can be not only powerful but also educational.
 Done right, you’ll get great ideas, and through those ideas, develop a better understanding of the person who came up with them.
 To learn more about open innovation, request a demo.